Skip to main content

 Core modules

-• Understanding Evidence and Information in Specialist Practice
+• Leadership in Specialist Community Practice

-• Consolidation of Practice (District Nursing)
+Specialist Practice Qualification (District Nursing)

 • Supporting Adults with Long Term Conditions